-It is the document that is issued, for centuries, to the pilgrim who has made the Camino de Santiago, for religious reasons or faith.
-At present, it must be proven that he has walked, at least Los Last 100 Kms, until Santiago de Compostela, or the last 200 Kms, if it was done by bicycle.
-It is issued at the Pilgrim's Office, located at Rua das Carretas, 33 next to the Cathedral, upon presentation of the Pilgrim Credential.
+La Compostela is the document that has been issued, for centuries, to the pilgrim who has made the Camino de Santiago, for religious or faith reasons.
+Currently, it must be proven that the Camino de Santiago from Sarria or the last 200 km, if you have done the Camino de Santiago by bicycle.
+It is issued in Pilgrim Office, located at Rua das Carretas, 33 next to the Cathedral, upon presentation of the Pilgrim's Credential.

-At each stage they must seal it, in the different boxes provided for that purpose, at least two per day (at least at the beginning and at the end of each stage).
+In each stage they must be sealed, in the different boxes arranged for this purpose, at least in two per day (at least at the beginning and at the end of each stage).
 The sealing can be done in the multiple establishments that you will find on the route: churches, shops, restaurants, town halls, hotels, etc.

-We invite you to read our article about how it is The arrival of the pilgrim to Santiago de Compostela.
+We invite you to read our article on how it is The arrival of the pilgrim to Santiago de Compostela.

-We set course for Camino de Santiago to Finisterre and Muxia, what one day was the "End of the known land"; where they will present us with «La Fisterrana" and "La Muxiana"
+We set course for Road from Santiago to Finisterre and Muxia, what one day was the "End of the known land"; where they will give us "La Fisterrana" and "La Muxiana"

-Its origin comes from 1.997, when the City Council of Fisterra created a document accrediting for the pilgrims who made the journey of the Road to Finisterre with origin in Santiago de Compostela and were approaching the end of the world.
+Its origin comes from 1.997, when the City Council of Fisterra created an accrediting document for the pilgrims who made the route of the Road to Finisterre originating in Santiago de Compostela and were approaching the end of the world.

-For those traveling to this other location on the Costa da Morte.
-In Muxía, according to legend, the Virgin arrived in a boat to instill encouragement to Santiago when he was preaching in Hispania.
+For those who travel to this other town on the Costa da Morte.
+In Muxía, according to legend, the Virgin arrived in a boat to instill courage in Santiago when she preached in Hispania.
 In this town we find the Sanctuary of Santa María la Barca.

-Compostela is awarded by the Cathedral Chapter, unlike La Fsiterrana and La Muxiana, which are sealed by the municipality of Finisterre and Muxia.
-The exception to the rule, is to walk from Finisterre to Santiago "backwards" in which case and walking at least 100 Kms (passing through Fisterra and Muxia) you could choose La Compostela.
+The Compostela is granted by the Cabildo de la Catedral, unlike La Fsiterrana and the Muxiana, which are sealed by the municipality of Finisterre and Muxia.
+The exception to the rule is to walk from Finisterre to Santiago "backwards" in which case and walking at least 100 Kms (passing through Fisterra and Muxia) you could opt for La Compostela.

-There were three rites of purification, death and resurrection.
+Three rites of purification, death and resurrection were performed.

 Purification of the body.
-It is done in the beach of Langosteira, two kilometers before entering the town.
-The pilgrim took off the dust of his entire route and clean began his countdown to reach that end of the road so hard and important for all pilgrims.
+It is done on the Langosteira beach, two kilometers before entering the town.
+The pilgrim thus dusted off his entire route and started his countdown clean to reach that end of the road so hard and at the same time important for all pilgrims.

-Through this rite, the pilgrim gets rid of everything material and with the fire try to burn everything that you want to undo and that will not benefit you to start a new life.
+Through this rite, the pilgrim gets rid of everything material and with fire tries to burn everything that he wants to get rid of and that will not benefit him to start a new life.

 3º.- SEE THE SUNSET

-Death and Resurrection, the death of the sun at sea and the resurrection the next day, like the resurrection of the pilgrim in the day to day of his walk
+Death and Resurrection, the death of the sun in the sea and the resurrection the next day, like the resurrection of the pilgrim in the day to day of his walk

-Fisterra was once "the end of the world and the known land«, A secluded corner that everyone longed to reach to contemplate the sunset and lose their sight in the distance of the ocean.
+In the past, Fisterra was “the end of the world and the known land”, a secluded corner that everyone longed to get to watch the sunset and lose sight of the ocean.

-If you do not do the Camino de Santiago on foot from Santiago de Compostela, you can take as a base Santiago de Compostela, and hire an organized day trip through Finisterre, Muxia and Costa da Morte.
+If you do not do the Camino de Santiago on foot from Santiago de Compostela, you can take Santiago de Compostela as a base, and hire an organized one-day excursion for Finisterre, Muxia and Costa da Death.
 Such a pleasure for the senses.